 - 7.14 The town of Hatherleigh has a distinctive and attractive built environment.
 The central streets and buildings of the town are characterised by various special features which are integral to the nature of Hatherleigh and should be reflected in new developments that take place.
-These include: - Thatched buildings: - Natural stone paving and kerbing; - Rendered cob and stone housing; - Terraced properties fronting the street in the town centre these flow into one another with soft lines and smooth edges; - Larger detached properties set back from the road in areas north of the church; - Recessed windows with soft, natural, rounded edges; - Mainly two-storey buildings; - Long, low buildings in the more level areas of the town and narrower, taller buildings in steeper areas; - Frequent road junctions and a loose triangular street pattern.
-This is an important characteristic of the town and provides the route for important historic events which continue today, such as the barrel rolling on carnival day; - Street furniture, public art and green spaces. - 7.15 New developments should reflect and incorporate these important features that are individual to the town.
-Some people feel that more recent developments have been less characteristic of Hatherleigh and have therefore detracted from the traditional quality of the town's environment.
-Parking problems have also been
+These include: - Thatched buildings; - Natural stone paving and kerbing; - Rendered cob and stone housing; - Terraced properties fronting the street in the town centre these flow into one another with soft lines and smooth edges; - Larger detached properties set back from the road in areas north of the church; - · Recessed windows with soft, natural, rounded edges; - Mainly two-storey buildings; - Long, low buildings in the more level areas of the town and narrower, taller buildings in steeper areas; - Enclosures (fences/walls) being locally distinct features such as local stone, rendered cob walls, Devon banks and hedgerow: - Frequent road junctions and a loose triangular street pattern in the old part of town.
+This is an important characteristic of the town and provides

+- the route for important historic events which continue today, such as the barrel rolling on carnival day; - Street furniture, public art and green spaces. - 7.15 New developments should reflect and incorporate these important features that are individual to the town.
+Some people feel that more recent developments have been less characteristic of Hatherleigh and have therefore detracted from the traditional

-- abundant and this has had an impact on the way the town is used and viewed. - 7.16 There are various locations around the town where seat benches are sited.
+- quality of the town's environment.
+Parking problems have also been abundant and this has had an impact on the way the town is used and viewed. - 7.16 There are various locations around the town where seat benches are sited.
 Whilst they provide an important function to rest or stop a while to chat with friends, many are in disrepair and in need of changing.
 Locations of council notice boards may need reviewing to ensure residents are kept up to date with community information.
 There are a number of litter bins placed in various locations around the town which appear to be sufficient.
 Concern has been raised at the lack of dog litter bins which again should be reviewed. - 7.17 There are some concerns that the built community areas are not big enough to support a large increase in the town's population.
 More effective use could be made of the Town Square and an effective redevelopment of the market site which makes provision for community uses and events could help to overcome some of these concerns.